Andre Fortune II

-Andre "Dre" Fortune II (born 3 July 1996) is a professional footballer who plays as a midfielder for Nõmme Kalju.
-Born in the United States, he plays for the Trinidad and Tobago national team.
+Andre "Dre" Fortune II (born 3 July 1996) is a professional footballer who plays as a midfielder.
+He plays for the Trinidad and Tobago national team.

 Career

 In 2011, Fortune spent time training with top clubs in Europe, including Barcelona, Manchester City and Tottenham.
-Fortune also trialled in his native United States with New York Red Bulls in June 2015, but elected not to sign with the club.
+Fortune also trialled in the United States with New York Red Bulls in June 2015, but elected not to sign with the club.
 He signed his first professional contract in the US with United Soccer League side Rochester Rhinos.

 In 2017, Fortune signed with North Carolina FC, becoming the first product of the team's development academy to sign a professional contract with the team.

 Fortune served as an assistant coach for the North Carolina FC U23 squad during the 2018 PDL season.

 He was named USL Championship Player of the Week for Week 14 of the 2019 season after scoring two goals in a 3–1 win over the Tampa Bay Rowdies.
 He earned the honor again in Week 24 after scoring two goals and an assist in a 5–0 win over Pittsburgh Riverhounds SC.

 In 2020, Fortune led North Carolina FC in scoring and was named the team's Offensive Player of the Year and Most Valuable Player for the season.

 On 11 May 2021, Fortune moved to USL Championship side Memphis 901.

+In February 2022, Fortune signed a 3-year contract with Meistriliiga team, Nõmme Kalju FC.

+Fortune returned to the United States, joining USL Championship side Las Vegas Lights in June 2024.

 International career

-Fortune was born in the United States, but opted to represent Trinidad & Tobago at the Under-17s and Under-20s level, for whom he qualifies via his parents.

-In September 2019, he was called to the national team for its CONCACAF Nations League matches against Martinique.
-He remained on the bench for both games, which both ended in draws.
+In September 2019, Fortune was called to the senior Trinidad and Tobago national team squad for the first time for CONCACAF Nations League fixtures against Martinique.